triton-inference-server/perf_analyzer/genai-perf/README.md

 ##### `--random-seed <int>`

 The seed used to generate random values.
+If not provided, a random seed will be used.

 ##### `--request-count <int>`
 ##### `--num-requests <int>`